stashed/stash/docs/concepts/crds/repository.md

 ## Repository Labels

-`Repository` maintain some important information on the label.
+A `Repository` object maintains some important information using labels.
 These labels enable a user to filter `Repository` according to `restic`, `workload-kind`, `workload-name`, `node-name` etc. Details of these labels are given below.

 | Label name      | Description                                                                                                                                                   |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |